 The single vineyard Finca Morenillo is one of the most unique wines made in Spain.
-This limited production wine (only 50 cases for the world) is made from organically grown, dry farmed vines that were planted in 1902.
+This limited production wine (only 50 cases for the world) is made from dry farmed vines that were planted in 1902.
 The name of the vineyard and the name of the grape are the same.
 Morenillo is an extinct grape that is indigenous to Terra Alta that produces extremely elegant wines.
 Morenillo is very similar to Pinot Noir.
 The light-skin, long-cycle grape makes bright, fresh, light wines full of flavor and capable of communicating soil like the best of Pinot Noirs.
 Terra Alta is located in the high elevation mountains of Tarragona, which is in northeastern Spain (about one hour south of Barcelona) and only a few minutes away from the well regarded Priorat region.

 This limited production single-vineyard wine is made from vines over one hundred years old (planted in 1902).
 The yearly production is 50 cases.
-Produced from the finest dry-farmed and organically grown vines of this Finca (parcel).
+Produced from the finest dry-farmed vines of this Finca (parcel).
 Morenillo will easily age for more than a decade.

 2013 93WA; 2011 91WA; 2010 94WA

-GRAPE: 100% Morenillo.
-Organically grown (certified) vines planted in 1945.
-Tended in limestone and clay soil at 500 m (1,640 ft) elevation.
+100% Morenillo.
+Vines planted since 1902.
+Tended in limestone and clay soil at 400 meters (1,312 ft.) elevation.
 This is a vegan wine.

 Finca Morenillo is a great match for spicy BBQ, beef brisket or smoked pork.

-15 months in French oak barrels
+15 months in 500-liter French oak barrels

 This indigenous variety is virtually extinct- bright ruby, expressive aromas of raspberry, dried flowers, Indian spices and smoky minerals.
 Sweet red fruit flavors stain the palate, braced by zesty mineral and peppery spice qualities.
 Fresh and impressively energetic for a big wine, finishing with excellent lift and lingering florality.